ethantanen/File-Share-API/README.md

 To run the code, replace the URI constant in the app.js file with a MongoDB URI of your own.

 Run "npm run dev" if you plan to edit the code.
-Nodemon will restart the server whenever it detects edit to the code.
+Nodemon will restart the server whenever it detects edits to the code.
 Run "node app.js" otherwise.